llvm/llvm-www/proposals/LP0004-project-governance.md

 Each _area team_ will have 5 members elected by the _voting contributors_.
 Candidates for _area teams_ must be a _voting contributor_ and self-nominated.
 An individual cannot serve on two _area teams_.

 Members of an _area team_ are elected for 1 year terms.
-Individuals are encouraged to not run for more than two consecutive terms.
-To encourage turnover, incumbent members of an _area team_ must place in the top 4 candidates during an election.
-The fifth spot will always go to a non-incumbent candidate.

 #### Initial Area Teams